 - Spending analysis

 At first glance, the STACK Mastercard doesn’t come with a lot of benefits, but that’s because you’re probably comparing it to one of the best travel credit cards in Canada.
 As mentioned, the STACK card is not a credit card, it’s a prepaid option that lets you manage your money better.
+Keep in mind that prepaid credit cards don’t help you build your credit score.
+You also can’t apply for the STACK Mastercard if you’re a resident of Quebec.

 People choose the STACK card over a debit or credit card for the following reasons.
 With debit, many of the big banks will charge you a monthly fee for your bank account unless you keep a high minimum balance within that account and you don’t get any rewards.
 Credit cards offer some great rewards, but the best cards have a high annual fee and minimum income requirement.
 STACK charges you no fees at all and it gives you rewards so it’s like a hybrid option.